Tuesday, February 6th

 Taking Advantage of Hybrid-Bonded Chiplets in Designs

-Thomas Workman, Distinguished Integration Engineer, Adeia
+Thomas Workman, Asic Designer, Adeia

 Choosing the Right Package for Your Chiplet Application

-Craig Bishop, CTO, Deca Technologies
+Craig Bishop, Senior Engineer, Deca Technologies

 Advanced IC Package Design Using Smart Pin Regions

-Chris Cone, Senior Technical Marketing Engineer, Siemens EDA
+Chris Cone, Senior Technical Marketing Engineer, Siemens

 Developing Low Cost Chiplet Packages